andebraa/wind_power_analysis/README.md

 ## lese_txt.py ##
 reads the lines of the search.py txt file, and organizes this into a csv.
-If Has:geo is not a search query it will look for wether the tweet element or user element has a geo attribute.
-Thus all elements returned from lese_txt will have some sort of geo tag.
+First we look for a geo tag in the tweet element.
+If this is lacking then we fetch the geo tag of the user.
 NOTE user geo element is self attributed, meaning you can write anything.
+This is handled in geo_locating.

 outpus a .csv file with the specified elements from the tweet.